Ricette di Sicilia

 - 2

-Add the sourdough starter and diced room-temperature lard.
-Rub the mixture together until sandy.
+Add the sourdough starter and room-temperature lard in small pieces.
+Work the mixture with your hands until it resembles coarse breadcrumbs.

 - 3